Buck Owens: Career peak

 In early 1963, the Johnny Russell song "Act Naturally" was pitched to Owens, who initially didn't like it.
 His guitarist and longtime collaborator Don Rich, however, enjoyed it and convinced Owens to record it with the Buckaroos.
-Laid down on February 12, 1963, it was released on March 11 and entered the charts of April 13.
+Laid down on February 12, 1963, it was released on March 11 and entered the charts on April 13.
 By June 15 the single began its first of four non-consecutive weeks at the No. 1 position, Owens's first top hit.
 The Beatles recorded a cover of it in 1965 with Ringo Starr as lead singer.
 Starr later recorded a duet of it with Owens in 1988.

-The 1966 album Carnegie Hall Concert was a smash hit and further cemented Buck Owens as a top country band.
-It achieved crossover success on to the pop charts, reinforced by R&B singer Ray Charles releasing cover versions of two of Owens's songs that became pop hits that year: "Crying Time" and "Together Again".
+The 1966 album Carnegie Hall Concert was a smash hit and further cemented Buck Owens as a top country artist.
+It achieved crossover success on the pop charts, reinforced by R&B singer Ray Charles releasing cover versions of two of Owens's songs that became pop hits that year: "Crying Time" and "Together Again".

 In 1967, Owens and the Buckaroos toured Japan, a then-rare occurrence for a country act.
 The subsequent live album, Buck Owens and His Buckaroos in Japan, was an early example of a country band recording outside the United States.

 Owens and the Buckaroos performed at the White House for President Lyndon B. Johnson in 1968, which was later released as a live album.

 Between 1968 and 1969, pedal steel guitar player Tom Brumley and drummer Willie Cantu left the band, replaced by JayDee Maness and Jerry Wiggins.
 Owens and the Buckaroos had two songs reach No. 1 on the country music charts in 1969, "Tall Dark Stranger" and "Who's Gonna Mow Your Grass".
 In 1969, they recorded a live album, Live in London, where they premiered their rock song "A Happening In London Town" and their version of Chuck Berry's song "Johnny B. Goode".